OfficeDev/Microsoft-Teams-Samples/samples/bot-tab-conversations/csharp/README.md

     * Create a zip containing `manifest.json`, `colorIcon.png` and `outlineIcon.png` from `Source\ConversationalTabs.Web\Manifest`.
     * [You can upload you app by following these instructions](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/deploy-and-publish/apps-upload)

-Note:- If you are facing any issue in your app,  [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/bot-tab-conversations/csharp/Source/ConversationalTabs.Web/Bot/BotHttpAdapter.cs#L24) and put your debugger for local debug.
+**Note**: If you are facing any issue in your app, please uncomment [this](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/bot-tab-conversations/csharp/Source/ConversationalTabs.Web/Bot/BotHttpAdapter.cs#L24) line and put your debugger for local debug.

 ## Known issues
 * When the solution is run on a local web browser (anywhere outside of Teams), it will load a spinner.
 Instead side-load the application to a teams client, or open up `<<ngrok-url>>/admin` to open the admin page